-New recipe post on the docket for you guys today – Almond Coconut Pumpkin Muffins!
+New recipe post on the docket for you guys today – Paleo Almond Coconut Pumpkin Muffins!

 I was inspired to make these when Matt and I were stuck inside during the hurricane last week; we were lucky to not lose power so I figured I should take the opportunity to do a little experimental baking!

-A few months ago, Swanson Health Products offered me a small gift card to let me review a few of the products on their site.
-I ended up getting Almond Flour and Coconut Flour, two flours I’d been reading a lot about lately and wanted to try!
+I ended up getting Almond Flour and Coconut Flour the other day, two flours I’d been reading a lot about lately and wanted to try!
 Whole Wheat Pastry Flour will always be my true baking love, but it’s always nice to mix it up.
-Swanson’s site is great, btw – lots of cool unique stuff you’d usually only find at Whole Foods and for WAY cheaper.

 There’s a cute local coffee shop near us that sells these really good gluten free pumpkin muffins that I love and have been wanting to try to recreate at home.
 I set out to create a variation of those using some inspiration from a bunch of different recipes I found online.
 The final product tasted almost exactly like the ones from the coffee shop – success!